jthomerson/dotfiles/install-setup/install-everything.md

 ### Install GitHub CLI

+#### Install the Old GitHub Tool (`hub`)

 The [GitHub CLI tool](https://hub.github.com/) is handy to automate some tasks, and especially for calling the GitHub APIs from the CLI.
+It's used by my code-repo automation scripts, but eventually needs to be updated to use the newer tool (`gh`, below).

 Before logging in, you'll need to create a [personal access token][hub-pat].
 Give it repo and workflow access.
 When prompted for your password, enter the token instead.